Phenix City, Alabama

 Phenix City is a city in Lee and Russell counties in the U.S. state of Alabama, and the county seat of Russell County.
-As of the 2020 Census, the population of the city was 38,817.
+As of the 2020 census, the population of the city was 38,817.

 Phenix City lies immediately west across the Chattahoochee River from Columbus, Georgia and observes Eastern Time on a de facto basis (in contrast to the rest of Alabama, which observes Central Time) due to Phenix City's strong economic ties to Columbus.
 Most of Phenix City is included in the Columbus Metropolitan Statistical Area, and the remainder is in Lee County and therefore included in the Auburn, Alabama Metropolitan Statistical Area.
 The entire city is part of the Columbus-Auburn-Opelika Combined Statistical Area.

-In 2007, BusinessWeek named Phenix City the nation's No. 1 Best Affordable Suburb to raise a family.
+In 2007, BusinessWeek named Phenix City the nation's no. 1 best affordable suburb to raise a family.
 It is home to Chattahoochee Valley Community College, a public, two-year college with an acceptance rate of 100%.
 Troy University has a satellite campus in Phenix City.
+It is also home to Phenix Lumber Company, which has been described as the deadliest workplace in the United States because of its high rate of accidents and safety violations.

-As of 2020, the mayor is Eddie N. Lowe, the city's first black mayor elected by the public.
+As of 2023, the mayor is Eddie N. Lowe, the city's first black mayor elected by the public.
 The city manager, who holds the task of organizational matters, is Wallace Hunter.

 Geography

 Phenix City is located at 32°28′22″N 85°1′12″W (32.472822, −85.020121).
 It is the easternmost settlement in the state of Alabama as well as the Central Time Zone, but it and some other nearby areas unofficially observe Eastern Time, as these areas are part of the metropolitan area of the considerably larger city of Columbus, Georgia, which is in the Eastern Time Zone and adjacent to the city across the Chattahoochee River to the east.

-Several major highways run through Phenix City, namely U.S. Routes 80, 280, and 431.
+Several major highways run through Phenix City, namely U.S. routes 80, 280, and 431.
 U.S. Route 80 runs through the northern and western parts of the city, leading west 44 mi to Tuskegee and northeast to Columbus, Georgia.
 U.S. 280 runs through the western part of the city from northwest to southeast, leading northwest 27 mi to Opelika and southeast into Columbus.
 U.S. 431 runs north to south to the west of the city, concurrent with US 280, which it follows to Opelika, and leads south 47 mi to Eufaula.

 According to the U.S. Census Bureau, the city has a total area of 24.8 sqmi, of which 24.6 sqmi is land and 0.2 sqmi (0.61%) is water.